sendanor/pipeline-runner/README.md

 For the library, check out [@sendanor/pipeline](https://github.com/sendanor/pipeline).

+For the documentation about our pipeline format, see [Getting started with Pipeline model](https://www.sendanor.com/pipelines/model/).

 ### What are pipelines?

 Minimal pipeline step is just a single instruction to run a command: